Controlling the Superconducting Transition by Rotation of an Inversion Symmetry-Breaking Axis: The continuum Bogoliubov--de Gennes framework

-In the following, we give expressions for the scattering wave functions inside a 2D superconductor, a 2D material with Rashba-like spin-orbit coupling for $\vecn =\hat{x}$ and $\vecn =\hat{z}$, and a 2D ferromagnet with $\boldsymbol{h}=h\hat{z}$, treating each material separately.
-We choose the superconducting region to be located at $x>0$, while the non-superconducting region is located at $x<0$.
+In the following, we give expressions for the scattering wave functions inside a 2D superconductor, a 2D material with Rashba-like spin-orbit coupling for $\vecn =\boldsymbol{x}$ and $\vecn =\boldsymbol{z}$, and a 2D ferromagnet with $\boldsymbol{h}=h\boldsymbol{z}$, treating each material separately.
+We choose the superconducting region to be located at $x>0$, while the non superconducting region is located at $x<0$.